RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 # Splines

-We can think of splines as combining many low-order (often cubic) polynomials in order to create a more complex, smooth curve.
-Splines have many varieties, mostly involving different ways these individual polynomial pieces can be joined, such that they smoothly flow from one to the other, enforcing certain _continuity_ measures.
-We'll take a look at continuity soon.
-But first, let's see how these can be better than polynomial interpolation:
+We can think of splines as combining many low-order polynomials in order to create a more complex, smooth curve.
+These low order polynomials are often cubic, since cubic polynomials offer a good tradeoff between expressivity and complexity.
+Splines have many varieties, mostly involving different ways these individual polynomial pieces can be joined, such that they smoothly flow from one to the other.

+Splines can be either interpolating (passing through all the data points, also called _control points_), or approximating (not necessarily passing though the data points).

+Let's first see how splines can be better than polynomial _interpolation_ (the same points apply for approximation tasks as well):

 | Feature                | Polynomial Interpolation                                           | Spline Interpolation                                                                                                                                                              |
 | ---------------------- | ------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |